emiratee/Tea-Journey/README.md

 ## Install dependencies

-In the root folder run `npm run dependencies`
+In the root folder run `npm run dependencies`.

 ## Start the app

-In the root folder run `npm run server` and `npm run client` from two seperate terminals/
+In the root folder run `npm run server` and `npm run client` from two seperate terminals.

-### Visit the app on http://localhost:3000
+That's it!
+Have fun :-)